Discover Articles in our Libraries

-If the article does not show up, search for the journal.
-Sometimes individual articles won’t show up in Library Search, but the journal will.
-The record will tell you what dates we have available, and you will be able to view it online or find it on the shelf.
+Sometimes individual articles aren’t in Library Search.
+Try searching for the journal title.
+The record will tell you what dates we have available, and if you are able to view it online or find it on the shelf.

-If we do not have access to the article or journal, you can request it through Interlibrary Loan.
-Learn how to submit an Interlibrary Loan request.
+If we do not have an article or journal, you can request it through Interlibrary Loan.

 In Library Search, look for the Read Article, Download PDF, or Available Online link.
 In database records, look for a link to the Full Text, a PDF, or HTML.